san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [synthetic data](terms/synthetic-data.md) — Artificially generated dataset used to augment training, testing, or privacy-preserving workflows.
 - [synthetic data evaluation](terms/synthetic-data-evaluation.md) — Process for measuring fidelity, utility, privacy, and bias of synthetic datasets before use.
 - [system prompt](terms/system-prompt.md) — Foundational instruction that sets role, tone, and guardrails for an AI assistant before user input.
+- [target variable](terms/target-variable.md) — Outcome the model is trained to predict, providing the signal for calculating loss.
 - [temperature](terms/temperature.md) — Decoding parameter that controls how random or deterministic a model’s outputs are.
+- [test set](terms/test-set.md) — Final evaluation split reserved for measuring real-world performance after all model tuning is finished.
 - [token](terms/token.md) — Smallest unit of text a model processes after tokenization, such as a word fragment or character.
 - [tool use](terms/tool-use.md) — Pattern where a model selects external tools or functions to handle parts of a task.
 - [top-k sampling](terms/top-k-sampling.md) — Decoding method that samples from the k most probable next tokens to balance diversity and control.
 - [top-p sampling](terms/top-p-sampling.md) — Decoding strategy that samples from the smallest set of tokens whose probabilities sum to p.
+- [training data](terms/training-data.md) — Labeled examples the model learns from before it ever sees validation or test inputs.
 - [transparency report](terms/transparency-report.md) — Periodic disclosure that details how an AI system operates, what data it handles, and how risks are mitigated.
+- [validation set](terms/validation-set.md) — Dataset slice used to tune hyperparameters and compare experiments without touching the test set.
 - [vector store](terms/vector-store.md) — Database optimized to store embeddings and execute similarity search over vectors.
 - [voice cloning](terms/voice-cloning.md) — Technique that replicates a person’s voice using generative models trained on audio samples.